Computing Essential Sets for Convex and Non-convex Scenario Problems: Theory and Application

 Searching for essential sets is an important step in the non-convex scenario approach.
 However, the only known general algorithm to obtain essential sets is enumerating all $2^N$ possibilities by solving $2^N$ non-convex problems.
 This implies that searching for essential sets is in general computationally prohibitive.
-Section \ref{sub:non_convex_scenario_problems} first demonstrates the structural properties for general non-convex scenario problems, and proves a few special cases that finding essential sets is relatively easier.
+Section \ref{sub:non_convex_scenario_problems} first demonstrates the structural properties for general non-convex scenario problems, and provide conditions in which finding essential sets is relatively easier.
 Section \ref{sub:convex_scenario_problems} reveals the connection between non-convex and convex scenario problems.
-Motivated by the structure of security-constrained unit commitment, Section \ref{sub:two_stage_scenario_problems} illustrates an efficient algorithm to track down essential sets for two-stage scenario problems.
+Section \ref{sub:two_stage_scenario_problems} studies a structured two-stage scenario problem, and illustrates an efficient algorithm to track down essential sets for two-stage scenario problems.